hotosm/tasking-manager/README.md

     * **Dev** - This is the default
     * **Staging** - Use this for your staging/test environment
     * **Prod** - Use this for your production environment

+## Client

+### Setup
+From the command line navigate to the root client directory and run npm install:

+'''
+cd client
+npm install
+'''

+### Running the app
+TODO: add instructions on how to start the server

+To run the application, navigate to the root client directory and use Gulp.
+'''
+cd client
+gulp run
+'''

+### Testing the app

+#### Karma unit tests
+To run the tests from the command line, navigate to the root client directory and run Karma

+'''
+cd client
+karma start ..\tests\client\karma.conf.js
+'''